 The infotainment system is also great to look at with crisp graphics and a high-definition rearview camera that makes the display in rivals look slightly foggy.

 Operating the infotainment system isn’t such a joy, however.
-The mix of a touch control and rotary dial can be confusing to use – particularly when on the move – and the menus aren’t as logically laid out as they are in a BMW X4.
+The mix of a touch control and rotary dial can be confusing to use – particularly when on the move – and the menus in the Mercedes GLC Coupe aren’t as logically laid out as they are in a BMW X4.
 Sadly, Apple CarPlay isn’t available.